wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/3-create-a-cds-entity.md

     - Account
     - Appointment date
     - Breed
-    - Species (you will need to scroll down or search for this column)
+    - Species (you'll need to scroll down or search for this column)

     > [!div class="mx-imgBorder"]
     > ![Screenshot of plus view column selected with Species highlighted.](../media/view-column-species.png)